iossifovlab/gpf/userdocs/user_interface/gpf_user_interface.rst

    Genomic score range selector

+.. _phenotype_browser_ui:

 Phenotype Browser
 -----------------

 The “Phenotype Browser” shows the phenotypic data associated with a data set.
 The Phenotypic data is organized by instruments applied to individuals, where each instrument has a set of measures.
 The user can easily see all of the instruments and all of the measures within each instrument represented by the histograms of the measures across the individuals in the datasets, split by role and diagnosis.
 In addition, the “Phenotype Browser” provides a simple keyword search for measures of interest (see Figure 5) and allows the user to download the data in Excel format for further analysis.

 .. figure:: imgs/gpf_screenshots/04-gpf-pheno-browser-search.png
    :align: center

    Figure 5

+.. _enrichment_tool_ui:

 Enrichment Tool
 ---------------

 The “Enrichment Tool” allows the user to test if a given set of genes is affected more or less by de novo mutations than expected in the children in the dataset.
 We, and others, have used such a simple approach to demonstrate that there is functional convergence of de novo mutations in autism (i.e., damaging de novo mutations in children with autism target synaptic genes and genes encoding chromatin modifiers) and that the de novo mutation in autism targets similar genes as the de novo mutation in intellectual disability and epilepsy.
 The same technique was applied in studies of various other disorders.
 Moreover, users can use the “Enrichment Tool” over existing datasets to tests hypotheses driven by their own research against the large amount of genetic data managed by GPF.
 (See Figure 6)

 .. figure:: imgs/gpf_screenshots/14-gpf-enrichment.png
    :align: center

    Figure 6

-.. _phenotool-ui:
+.. _phenotype_tool_ui:

 Phenotype Tool
 --------------

 The “Phenotype Tool” (see Figures 7.a and 7.b) is used to study correlation of variants in gene sets and phenotype measures.
 A phenotype measure, optional measures to normalize by, and various filters are selected before producing a report.
 Additionally, gene sets, symbols and weights are available to filter results by.
 The result can be downloaded for later usage.

 .. figure:: imgs/gpf_screenshots/gpf-pheno-tool-main.png
    :align: center